-These Bug Bounty programs seek the responsible disclosure of critical bugs to the vendor of said software.
-Responsible disclosure means the vendor is given a reasonable time-frame within which to address and fix the vulnerability or bug before the security researcher can release their findings to the public.
-In most cases the vendor and security research work hand-in-hand to validate the fixes actually work, and then once a patch is released and the vendors clients are properly secured the security researcher may release the details of their work.
+Bug Bounty programs encourage the responsible disclosure of critical bugs to the software vendor.
+Responsible disclosure means the vendor is given a reasonable timeframe within which to address and fix the vulnerability or bug before the security researcher can release their findings to the public.
+In most cases the vendor and security research work hand-in-hand to validate the fixes actually work, and then once a patch is released and the vendor’s clients are properly secured the security researcher may release the details of their work.

-Google, Facebook and Reddit are examples of organizations that have used this program to help secure their software.
+Google, Facebook, and Reddit are examples of organizations that use bug bounty programs to help secure their software.

 If you’re an SMB that does software development of any kind, then it behooves you to create a bug bounty program.
 Modest bug bounty programs have been shown to encourage the responsible reporting and disclosure of critical bugs in software.
 However, if you are building a program, make sure you systematize your program.
 There are many challenges you must meet in your Bug Bounty program as outlined in this article: 5 Questions to Answer Before Creating Your Bug Bounty Program.

 For most other SMBs and MSPs not involved in software development, you won’t need to trouble with such a program.
 Where SMBs and MSPs need to focus their attention is on developing their process for handling critical vulnerability alerts.
 It is vitally important that you have a process to quickly assess risk and make important, time-sensitive decisions, about how to react to critical vulnerabilities.
 With a Vulnerability Alert Management Process (VAMP) in place, you can have a clear guide to when to jump and how high to jump for a given vulnerability or exposure.